WTMO-CD

 WTMO-CD (channel 31) is a low-power, Class A television station in Orlando, Florida, United States, broadcasting the Spanish-language network Telemundo.
 Owned and operated by NBCUniversal's Telemundo Station Group, the station has studios at the intersection of Sand Lake Road and Orange Blossom Trail in unincorporated Orange County (using an Orlando mailing address), and its transmitter is located on Lake Sparling Road in Pine Hills.
+Two additional Class A stations—WKME-CD (channel 21) in Kissimmee and WMVJ-CD (channel 29) in Melbourne—rebroadcast WTMO-CD, and the Telemundo subchannel is also broadcast by full-power WRDQ in Orlando.